Grenada is an island country, consisting of the island of Granada and six smaller islands in the southeastern Caribbean Sea.

 Grenada boasts several small rivers with amazing waterfalls.

-St George is the yachting and charter boat centre of the eastern Caribbean.
+St George is the yachting and charter boat center of the eastern Caribbean.

 The U.S.A is a major trade partner of Grenada.
 Most of its goods are imported from the U.S.